Tasmia22/Multithreaded_STR-Rtree-Dynamic-/README.md

 ## Overview

-This project implements a main memory R tree for rectangle data and evaluates query performance in both sequential and multithreaded settings.
+This project implements a main memory R-tree for rectangle data and evaluates query performance in both sequential and multithreaded settings.

 The code builds an R-tree using a Sort-Tile-Recursive style construction and then executes a set of range queries.
 Each query counts the number of rectangles that overlap the query rectangle.
 The same queries are executed sequentially and with a thread pool so that speedup can be measured.